walexy/zoomguy-copy-01/src/pages/pricing.md

           Up to 100 attendees

-          We’ll help set it up and you take the lead.Perfect for committee and board meetings.
+          We’ll help set it up and you take the lead.
+Perfect for committee and board meetings.

-          * Security Analysis (60 minutes)
+          * Security Analysis

           * Meeting planning (60 minutes)